weswu8/blobfs/README.md

 ### final.Start the blobfs service
     nohup java -jar uber-blobfs-0.0.1-SNAPSHOT.jar

+## Tips
+* the block blob is read only by default. marked with read only flag. e.g. r--r--r--
+* the append blob is marked with the read and write flat. e.g rw-rw-rw-

 ## Dependency
 FUSE (Filesystem in Userspace) is an OS mechanism for unix-like OS that lets non-privileged users create their own file systems without editing kernel code.